 Generic Theater is seeking NON UNION actors to fill roles (see below).
 Headshots and resumes are encouraged (but not required).
-Be prepared to provide all scheduling conflicts during rehearsal dates.
+Those auditioning are asked to provide all conflicts they may have through February 18, 2018.

 What to bring: